abregre/BurnMeter/README.md

 ## Description

 `upm` is a lightweight, dependency-free fun(🥲) Bash script for monitoring system uptime and providing statistical analysis.
 It's designed to be run as a cron job to periodically log uptime data, which can then be analyzed to show statistics for the current day, week, or month.
+The script now includes sophisticated tracking across system reboots with daily accumulation and current session state management to provide accurate uptime measurements even across system restarts.

 ## Features

 *   **Uptime Logging**: Automatically logs system uptime with timestamps.
+*   **Multi-Boot Tracking**: Maintains uptime tracking across system reboots and multi-day sessions.
+*   **Daily Accumulation**: Tracks accumulated uptime for each day, including time from previous boots.
+*   **Session State Management**: Maintains state of current session to properly calculate incremental uptime.
-*   **Statistical Analysis**: Calculates and displays statistics like minimum, maximum, total, and average uptime.
+*   **Statistical Analysis**: Calculates and displays statistics like daily, weekly, and monthly totals.
 *   **Burn Level Analysis**: A unique feature that provides a "Burn Level" to gauge system usage intensity over different periods.
 *   **Flexible Reporting**: View uptime statistics for today, the last 7 days, or the last 30 days.
 *   **Dependency-Free**: A single Bash script with no external dependencies.

 ## Configuration

-The script stores its log and lock files in the `~/.upm` directory in your home folder.
+The script stores its log and state files in the `~/.upm` directory in your home folder.

 *   **Log File**: `~/.upm/uptime.log`
-*   **Lock File**: `~/.upm/uptime_monitor.lock`
+*   **Daily Accumulator**: `~/.upm/daily_accumulator`
+*   **Current Session State**: `~/.upm/current_session_state`

 ## Installation

-1.  **Create the log directory and file:**
+1.  **Create the log directory and required files:**
     The script requires a directory in your home folder to store its data.
     ```bash
     mkdir -p ~/.upm
     touch ~/.upm/uptime.log
+    touch ~/.upm/daily_accumulator
+    touch ~/.upm/current_session_state
     ```

 2.  **Make the script executable:**